ehmicky/autoserver/docs/formats.md

 # Charsets

-Multiple [character sets](terminology.md#charset) are supported in both the client request payload (if any is present) and the server response.
+Multiple [character sets](terminology.md#charset) are supported in the client request payload (if any is present).
+The response is always in UTF-8.

 To specify which one to use, set the URL query variable `?charset=CHARSET`.